technohiker/obsidian-multi-properties/README.md

 # Multi-Tag

-When installed, right-clicking on folder will bring up an option to add a tag to all notes within a folder.
+When installed, right-clicking on a folder will bring up an option to add a tag to all notes within a folder.
 Upon clicking this, a message will pop up asking you to add a tag.
+You may add your tag, and it will be appended to each note in the folder.
 Once confirming, the tag(s) will be added to the bottom of each note in the folder.

-## Features Planned:

-- [x] Add tag to all notes in folder.
-- [x] Allow option to appear when multi-selecting files.(not everyone uses folders)
+You can also select multiple notes with Shift+Mouse, and right-click the selection to get the same efect.

 ## Ideas for Features: